Legal Daytona 500 Betting Guide For USA Players In 2018

 About The Daytona 500 Race

-2015's Daytona 500 will be the 57th annual running of the event, and it will take place in late February.
+2018's Daytona 500 will be the 60th annual running of the event, and it will take place in mid February.
 When this race happens, it will kick off the new NASCAR season, and millions of people will watch the event.
 Not to overstate it, but the Daytona 500 is more or less the Super Bowl for NASCAR, and not only does it bring millions of viewers, over 100,000 live guests tailgating and attending the race, but there will also be billions of dollars exchanged through bet legally in the United States, be it Vegas casinos or offshore sites.
 Betting on the Daytona 500 is big business, and it's not just all about who wins and who wrecks.

 How to Determine Which Daytona 500 Drivers are a Good Bet

 Before we speak about surveying the drivers, let's go over the main types of betting as a summary.
 First and foremost, you can bet on straight driver odds.
 For instance, in this year's race, Dale Earnhardt, Jr. is leading the oddsmakers' predictions at +1000.
 To put it simply, this means betting $100 will win you $1000.
 This particular line might seem similar to the tennis line that actually pays out a decimal below the line, rather than over it.
 Why the difference?
 It's because the field is packed with different drivers.
 43 drivers in total will start this race, so there are a lot of different odds to spread out.
 This means bookmakers aren't losing any money.
 Not everyone will bet on Dale.